Richardaeld/Fat_Racoon_Kitchen/README.md

 + Social links on footer have a triggering bug.
 They use JS mouseenter to trigger and trigger improperly due to multiple css layers and a margin.
 The margin is persisting through multiple techniques to remove it, including !important.
 Changing the layer or to mouseover does not fix the excessive triggering.
 + User search box, on medium and small responsiveness, creates a line below the main navigation bar and drops the search bar down to that new line
+    + A Solution to have search bar collapse has been attempted however this generated poor UX and various targeting bugs
 + Safari browser Bugs
     + When safari decides sticky-note-right's height is to large the box shadow of its :before has a layer error and overlaps the content of sticky-note-right
     + Input of user search bar is larger than it should be, giving the item bad UX

 ## Other Problems
++ Email validation
+    + Validation origianlly used suffix validation of ".com" and ".edu".
+However this validation alienated users from making accounts
+    + Suffix validation had to be expanded to include ".net" and ".org".
 + Searching mongo DB using collection.db.find("$text": "$search": <value>) unable to return booleans.
 This is an issue with users being able to search "lazy" or "grandparent" tags.